Award Process Timeline

 Research Ethics Approvals

-Any research conducted at University facilities, or undertaken by persons connected to the University, involving human participants, human tissue or human data, animals or biohazardous materials must be reviewed and approved by the appropriate Research Ethics Board.
+Any research conducted at University facilities, or undertaken by persons connected to the University involving human participants, human tissue or human data, animals or biohazardous materials must be reviewed and approved by the appropriate Research Ethics Board.

 University of Saskatchewan Research Ethics Office

 In Saskatoon, ethics approval must be obtained from the University of Saskatchewan Research Ethics Board (REB) in advance of beginning the research.
-Please visit the Human Ethics website for up-to-date information on applying for ethics approval.
+Visit the Human Ethics website for up-to-date information on applying for ethics approval.
 It is advisable that students and faculty should work together on the ethics application so the students can benefit from this valuable experience.

 Award Conditions